jackcharlielopez/forge-cli/README.md

 # 🔥 Forge - Component Library Template

 **Forge** is a powerful CLI template that lets you build your own component library with shadcn-like functionality.
-Create, manage, and distribute your components with ease..
+Create, manage, and distribute your components with ease.

 ## ✨ Features